Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/losses.rst

     i think the descriptions in the right table need some update. for example, the one for CrossEntropyIndependent does not make sense;
-    and NegativeClassificationLogLikelihood is independent of
-    NNs, and this may hold for crossentropy as well (the description of which also does not say what it actually does, only what it's for..)?
-Also, if I don't misinterpret the AbsoluteLoss code, then it is not the 1-norm that is used to calculate the distance??
-This needs to be checked!!!
+    Also, if I don't misinterpret the AbsoluteLoss code, then it is not the 1-norm that is used to calculate the distance?
+This needs to be checked!
 If there is a misunderstanding about the 1-norm, then the other tutorials should be revisited again as well.